Sigurdhorsholt/DndSemesterProjectHandIn/README + blogpost 1.md

 Admin Users:
+- *"As an admin, I want to be able to see a dashboard with settings that normal users can't see when they log in"*
 -	*"As an admin, I want to create, update, or delete user accounts so that I can manage user access to the system effectively."*
 - *"As an admin, I want to add, modify, or remove laundry time slots so that I can ensure the booking system reflects the correct availability."*
 -	*"As an admin, I want to override and cancel a user's booking in special circumstances so that I can manage conflicts or errors in the schedule."*

-- *"As an admin, I want to view a dashboard of all bookings, including user details and time slots, so that I can monitor the system's usage and address any issues."*
+- *"As an admin, I want to configure and manage settings for each laundry room individually in the case i have to be an Admin for multible rooms.."*
-- *"As an admin, I want to configure and manage notification settings for users so that the system sends confirmations and reminders appropriately."*
+- *"As an admin, I want to manage Users for each Laundry room.
+I want to be able to register new users to a laundry room and i want to be able to delete users that should have their access removed.."*
-- *"As an admin, I want to download or generate reports of system usage and bookings so that I can provide documentation for audits or compliance purposes."*
-- *"As an admin, I want to send announcements or messages to all users so that I can communicate important updates or changes to the system."*